Updated: Feb 7, 2022

 4. Subway’s Meat Stack Sub: Hypocrisy

 Ideally, there shouldn’t be discrepancies between advertised details and what a customer receives.
-I’m personally a big foodie, and I love an occasional trip to Subway.
+I’m a big foodie, and I love an occasional trip to Subway.
 Getting a wide variety of ingredients and flavours in one edible submarine is all I ask for.

 Yet, I saw these ads in many places around Singapore.
 Subway Singapore had also hired not one, but two well-known locals to promote the new Sub.